clementechiu/general/README.md

-# general
+# General
-Jupyter notebooks containing the implementation of machine learning algorithms using public datasets
+This repository contains Jupyter notebooks that implement machine learning algorithms using data from public datasets.